Repair of a QTX DP4 Dimmer Pack.

 Luckily the carbonisation of the PCB is only on the surface, so simply routing around the burnt patch should be sufficient.

 The effect of this fault is illustrated in the updated schematic below.

 The traces were cut back using a scalpel to give clearance around the burnt area and cleaning was performed again.

 Using some MG Chemicals No Clean flux

-and 0.2 mm diameter enameled copper wire, the two broken traces were repaired.
+and 0.2 mm diameter enamelled copper wire, the two broken traces were repaired.

-mechanical interferenace from the corner of the yellow capacitor mounted above.
+mechanical interference from the corner of the yellow capacitor mounted above.

 The class X2 capacitor was soldered back in place, leaving a small space above the repaired trace.

-Using the usual method of alcohol, Safetiss lint free tissues
+Using the usual method of isopropyl alcohol, Safetiss lint free tissues

 and an old toothbrush, all the old flux was removed from the mains section of the PCB.